Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 ![User and Address Models](/static/docs/database_planning/scema.png)

 For the sweets I made a custom model based on the boutique ado walkthrough project however I did add my own fields therefore I feel this is valid as my own view due to the changes and fields added.
 This was done by adding fields to show the weight of food that they can buy in and this gave the feel of a more filled customer user interface.
-A model also allows the user to leave a review/blog on the page to allow them to leave comments on a blog-style forum page.
-Relating to users creating reviews of products, one to record the user's review.
+Allowing the business to easily control the numbers.

 <br>